 The Recovery Loan Scheme is managed by the British Business Bank on behalf of, and with the financial backing of, the Secretary of State for Business, Energy & Industrial Strategy.
 British Business Bank plc is a development bank wholly owned by HM Government.
 It is not authorised or regulated by the PRA or the FCA.

-For more information directly from the British Business Bank, please click here.
+For more information directly from the British Business Bank, please visit the British Business Bank’s website.

-For more information directly from the British Business Bank, please click here.
+For more information directly from the British Business Bank, please visit the British Business Bank’s website.